Information for school cleaning contracts at metropolitan Melbourne schools.

 The new Melbourne metropolitan area-based model for school cleaning started on 1 July 2018.

-After a competitive tender, we awarded contracts to individual cleaning companies to service all the government schools within a particular area:
+Under the new cleaning model, individual cleaning companies are awarded a contract to service all the government schools within a particular metropolitan area:

 - Southern Melbourne: Menzies Facility Services

 - Inner eastern Melbourne: Spotless Integrated Facilities Services

 - North eastern Melbourne: ISS Facility Services